Skip to main content

 Run the migration

 Install the SDK and run connic migrate.
-It will prompt you for the path to your existing LangChain project and a destination for the new Connic project.
+It will prompt you for the path to your existing LangChain project and a destination for the generated Connic project.

 terminal